-To Cancer victims the world over, the name has become synanymous with "hope."
+To cancer victims the world over, the name has become synonymous with "hope."
 In the pharmaceutical world, "Taxol" is synonymous with "blockbuster."
 Forty years ago this summer, the drug took its first step away from becomingan unknown compound buried in the bark of an obscure, commercially worthless tree to becoming the biggest-selling cancer-fighting medicine the world has ever seen.
-The long, implausible trail of Taxol swept through Tallahassee in a big way, and the future of cancer treatment - and FSU - Changed forever
+The long, implausible trail of Taxol swept through Tallahassee in a big way, and the future of cancer treatmentand FSUchanged forever.

 Arcanaland - by James Call